St.2012, c.193 An Act Further Regulating Animal Control

 MGL c.203E, s.408

 330 CMR, Mass.
-Dept. of Food and Agriculture.
+Dept. of Agricultural Resources.
 Includes regulations about domestic animals in Massachusetts.
 Does not include hunting or wild or exotic animals.

 321 CMR 2.12 Artificial Propagation of Birds, Mammals, Reptiles, and Amphibians